emipa606/VomitBomb/README.md

 I can only use Japanese.
 English is reliance on translation website.
-I'm happy to tell you the requests and problems in simple English.
+I&apos;m happy to tell you the requests and problems in simple English.

 You can freely modify and redistribute this MOD